geisa/specification/source/system-architecture.rst

 |geisa-ee-hdr|

 GEISA defines two different execution environments: a Linux Execution Environment |geisa-lee-tux|
-and a Virtual Execution Environmenti |geisa-vee-bot|.
+and a Virtual Execution Environmenti |geisa-vee-cloud|.
 Platforms may offer one or both of these EE.
 While the GEISA API should be accessible from both EE, there is no expectation that code written for one EE will work on the other without being ported.

 |geisa-lee-hdr|